wentaozhu/DeepEM-for-Weakly-Supervised-Detection/README.md

 The used TianChi hold out test set is in https://drive.google.com/drive/folders/1YEnxCtDplTfTp7OVKUGrXy1N8s2YZ7gP?usp=sharing.

-For any problems, feel free to contact Wentao Zhu (wentaozhu1991@gmail.com)
+For any problems, feel free to report issues in the Github (preferred) or contact Wentao Zhu (wentaozhu1991@gmail.com)